Thermopower and thermophase in a $d$-wave superconductor: Model and Methods

+where $[\check A,\check B]$ denotes a commutator between matrices $\check A$ and $\check B$.
+In addition to Eq.\eqref{eq:transportequation}, the quasiclassical Green's function $\check{g}$ has to satisfy the normalization condition $\check{g}^2 = - \pi^2 \check{1}$.
+These equations were originally derived by Eilenberger\cite{Eilenberger1968Apr} and independently by Larkin and Ovchinnikov,\cite{Larkin1969} and later generalized to the nonequilibrium case by Eliashberg \cite{Eliashberg1971}.
+The $\check{~}$ denotes that $\check{g}$ is a matrix in Keldysh space,

 In the following, we will omit the explicit reference to the dependencies on momentum direction $\pF$, coordinate $\RR$, and energy $\varepsilon$ if it does not lead to confusion.
 The spectrum is determined by the retarded (R) and advanced (A) components while the distribution function is related to the Keldysh (K) propagator.
-All three elements in Eq.~\eqref{eq:gcheckDefinition} carry a $\hat{~}$ to indicate that they are matrices in Nambu space.
-The retarded and advanced have the form
+All three elements in Eq.~\eqref{eq:gcheckDefinition} carry a $\hat{~}$ to indicate that they are matrices in particle-hole (Nambu) space.
+We denote Pauli matrices in Nambu space $\hat\tau_i$ ($i=1,2,3$), and the third, $\hat\tau_3$, enters in \Neqref{eq:transportequation}.
+The retarded and advanced components have the form

 while the Keldysh component is

 The diagonal components are propagators, while the off-diagonal anomalous propagators encode superconductivity.
 Particle-hole conjugation gives a relation